๐ŸงฉDiscrete Mathematics

 Mathematical Induction

-Compare: Standard Induction vs. Strong Induction—standard assumes only P(n)P(n) to prove P(n+1)P(n+1), while strong assumes P(1),P(2),,P(n)P(1), P(2), \ldots, P(n) all at once.
-Use strong induction when P(n+1)P(n+1) depends on multiple previous cases, not just the immediate predecessor.
+Compare: Standard Induction vs. Strong Induction.
+Standard assumes only P(n)P(n) to prove P(n+1)P(n+1), while strong assumes P(1),P(2),โ€ฆ,P(n)P(1), P(2), \ldots, P(n) all at once.
+Both are logically equivalent in power, but strong induction is often easier to apply when the recursive structure doesn't depend on just the previous case.

 Disproving and Limiting Claims

-Not every proof establishes truth—sometimes you need to show a claim is false or reveal fundamental limitations.
+Not every proof establishes truth.
+Sometimes you need to show a claim is false or reveal fundamental limitations.

 Proof by Counterexample